szczyglis-dev/py-gpt/README.md

 - `memory_add` - selectively adds an important, durable fact and can merge it with existing memory.
 Disabled by default.
 - `memory_update` - replaces the complete memory content for the current scope.
 Disabled by default.
 - `memory_clear` - clears the current memory only after explicit user confirmation.
 Enabled by default.
+- `memory_key_get(key|keys)` - reads raw keyed-memory records by one key or a list of keys.
+Enabled by default.
+- `memory_key_add(key, content)` - creates a new raw keyed record without overwriting an existing key or using an LLM.
+Enabled by default.
+- `memory_key_append(key, content)` - appends raw content exactly as provided to an existing key, without an automatic separator or LLM processing.
+Enabled by default.
+- `memory_key_update(key, content)` - replaces the raw content of an existing key.
+Enabled by default.
+- `memory_key_list()` - returns only key names, without content.
+Enabled by default.
+- `memory_key_search(query)` - returns matching raw records; always uses `LIKE '%query%'` on keys and optionally on content when **Search memory key content** is enabled.
+Enabled by default.
+- `memory_key_remove(key|keys)` - removes one key or a list of keys from the current scope.
+Enabled by default.

+Inside projects, keyed tools use only the current project's records and never fall back to global keyed memory.
+Outside projects, they use only global keyed records.

 ## MCP (Model Context Protocol)